 LEI (Law Europe International) is a multi-national network of independent law firms providing legal assistance to clients of its member firms around the world.
-Dalan advokatfirma DA represents Norway.
+Dalan advokatfirma represents Norway.
 LEI was founded in 1992 and is currently connecting over 800 lawyers worldwide.
 LEI works to increase geographic coverage to meet the requirements of clients who are expanding their international operations or who need advice on proposed cross border developments.

 The Real Estate Practice Group of LEI collaborate in matters presenting an international dimension, whether it be sale, lease, construction, town planning etc. – and including public procurements.
 They can assist you both in the structuration, drafting and closing of transactions and in litigation before administrative and civil courts.